pingcap/docs/geo-distributed-deployment-topology.md

 # Geo-distributed Deployment topology

-This document takes the typical architecture of 3 data centers (DC) in 2 cities as an example, and introduces the geo-distributed deployment architecture and the key configuration.
+This document takes the typical architecture of three data centers (DC) in two cities as an example, and introduces the geo-distributed deployment architecture and the key configuration.

 ## Topology information